 - Bicyclists have the same rights as other vehicles on the roads and must obey all motorist rules.

 - Ride with the traffic and obey all signs and signals.

 - Check over your bike each time you ride.

 - Wear bright clothing and reflective materials at night.

 - Make sure your bicycle has reflectors and lights (white in front, red in back) for improved visibility.

 - Never ride a bike while under the influence of drugs or alcohol.

 - Don't text and ride and leave headphones off.

 Read more on bicycle safety and motorist responsibilities at this National Highway Traffic Safety Administration website.Have You or a Family Member Been Injured in a Bicycle Accident?

 If you or a family member has been injured in a bicycle or car accident or any type of personal injury, please contact the Law Offices of Diana Santa Maria, P.A. immediately.
 Our experienced attorneys will fight for the compensation you deserve.
 Please call us for a free consultation.
-Attorneys Diana Santa Maria and Laura D. Dolin, personal injury attorneys in Fort Lauderdale, will fight to secure justice for you and your family.
+Attorney Diana Santa Maria, personal injury attorney in Fort Lauderdale, will fight to secure justice for you and your family.
 You can reach us at (954) 434-1077 or contact us via the website.